Last Updated on February 1, 2021

-As a bean lover and someone, who likes to experiment with vegetables and legumes, publishing this low fat recipe for my yummy, high fiber kidney bean burger was overdue.
+As a legume lover and someone, who likes to experiment with vegetables, publishing my yummy, fiber-rich kidney bean burger was overdue.

-It amazes me time after time, how well the beans work in terms of consistency and binding.
-You don't need an egg substitute or similar for this vegan burger recipe, because these kidney bean patties consist of only very few ingredients.
+It amazes me time after time, how well beans work in terms of consistency and binding.
+You don't need an egg substitute or similar for this veggie burger recipe, because these kidney bean patties consist of only very few ingredients.